Information paradox and island of covariant black holes in LQG: Radiation entropy of evaporating black hole

 We plot the evaporation rate as a funtion of $M$ for $\zeta=\sqrt{3}$ and $\zeta=0$ in Fig~\ref{evaporationrate}.
 To make it clear to see the difference between the rates, we define

 and show its curve as a function of the black hole mass in Fig.~\ref{evaporationrate}.

-As the figure shows, the evaporation rate increases as the remaining black hole mass decreases.
-When the $\zeta$ parameter of LQG Solution~1 is included, the rate becomes even faster—markedly different from Solution~2, as discussed in Ref.~\cite{Belfaqih:2025hawking}.
-This indicates that effective LQG metrics satisfying the covariance constraints do not exhibit a universal late time behavior: the $\zeta$ corrections in Solution~2 tend to slow the evaporation, suggesting an endpoint with a remnant or a preparation for a black–to–white–hole transition.
-In contrast, the trend in the figure for Solution~1 shows no such sign.
+In Ref.~\cite{Belfaqih:2025hawking}, the authors also studied the evaporation rate of black holes in an LQG background, using a spacetime metric whose form coincides exactly with our ``Metric~2,'' namely Eq.~\eqref{solution2}.
+Their result shows that a nonzero LQG parameter slows down the late-time evaporation and may even halt the process altogether, in sharp contrast with Hawking's prediction that the evaporation accelerates toward the final stage.
+In the present section, however, we analyze a different black hole geometry, ``Metric~1,'' given in Eq.~\eqref{solution1}, which is another physically reasonable effective metric consistent with the covariant requirements of LQG.
+Our calculation reveals the opposite behavior: for this metric the late time evaporation does not slow down; instead, the LQG parameter $\zeta$ further enhances the late time evaporation rate, even compared to the standard Hawking result.
+This indicates that effective LQG metrics satisfying the covariance constraints do not exhibit a universal late time behavior: the $\zeta$ corrections in the second effective metric, Eq.~\eqref{solution2}, tend to slow the evaporation, suggesting an endpoint with a remnant or a preparation for a black–to–white–hole transition.
+In contrast, the trend in the Fig.~\ref{evaporationrate} for LQG covariant black hole spacetime, Eq.~\eqref{solution1}, shows no such sign.
 In this spacetime the black hole information paradox persists, calling for a more complete quantum gravity description to resolve it.